nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 - `acfm` is for multiple time series and it produces a grid of plots of the sample ACFs and CCFs.

-- `pre.white` will prewhiten the first series automatically, filter the second accordingly, and perform a cross-correlation analysis.
+- `pre.white` (version 2.2+) will prewhiten the first series automatically, filter the second accordingly, and perform a cross-correlation analysis.

 <br/>